makersacademy/CV/README.md

 ### [Cambridge Consultants][cambridge-consultants], engineering consultancy (2012 to 2019)
 **Laboratory Technician**\
 Worked within project teams to develop novel medical devices, encompassing the process from initial concept to commercial release.
-- Managed my time efficiently to meet tight deadlines for multiple simultaneous projects, and adapt procedures to accommodate changing requirements.
+- Used time management efficiently to meet tight deadlines for multiple simultaneous projects, and adapt procedures to accommodate changing requirements.
-- Required to analyse multiple different data points and test for discrepancies.
+- Required to analyse multiple different data points and test for discrepancies, using attention to detail.
-- Effectively communicated with multi-disciplinary teams to ensure work was progressing.
+- Effectively used communication skills to communicate with multi-disciplinary teams to ensure work was progressing.
 - Displayed flexibility and adaptability to contend with any changes to project scope or deadlines.
 - Assumed ad-hoc leadership of sub-teams when necessary to make sure team members were working cooperatively.